KILTprotocol/kilt-did-driver/docs/did-spec/spec.md

 </tr>
 </table>

-If the first case where `deactivated` is true, the resulting `didDocument` will be a minimal document containing only the `id` and `@context` properties as specified in the DID Core specification.
+In the first case where `deactivated` is true, the resulting `didDocument` will be a minimal document containing only the `id` and `@context` properties as specified in the DID Core specification.

 On the KILT blockchain, information related to a full DID is stored under multiple storage maps within the `did` pallet, specifically:

 - `did -> did(AccountId32): Option<DidDetails>`: maps from a DID identifier to its details, if present.
 An instance of `DidDetails` contains all the keys under the control of the DID subject.
 - `did -> didBlacklist(AccountId32): Option<()>`: maps from a DID identifier to an optional empty tuple indicating whether a given DID has been deleted (optional tuple is not null) or not (optional tuple is null).
-- `did -> serviceEndpoints(AccountId32, Vec<u8>): Option<DidEndpoint>`: maps from the concatenation of hashed DID identifier and hashed service ID to the service endpoints details, if present.
+- `did -> serviceEndpoints(AccountId32, Vec<u8>): Option<DidEndpoint>`: maps from the concatenation of hashed DID identifier and hashed service ID to the details of a service endpoint, if present.
 Upon lookups, by only providing the first key, it is possible to retrieve all the service IDs under a given DID identifier.
 An instance of `DidEndpoint` contains the service details, i.e., service ID, a set of service types, and a set of service URLs.